dmfrodrigues/feup-sdis-proj2/doc/chord.md

 ## UpdatePredecessor protocol

-- **Arguments:** -
+- **Arguments:** key, node socket
 - **Returns:** -

-While $r$ is joining the system, the only node that needs to update its predecessor is the successor of the joining node $r$.
-After building its fingers table, $r$ sends an
+Every node $r$ with a fingers table can run the UpdatePredecessor protocol.
+It sends a

 ```
 UPDATEPREDECESSOR <SenderId> <IP>:<Port>
 ```

-message to its successor, containing $r$ and its socket address, and the node receiving this message has to update its predecessor to correspond to $r$.
+message to the current node's successor, containing a key and socket address, and the node receiving this message has to update its predecessor to correspond to the received key and socket address.

-## UpdateFingers protocol
+## FingersAdd protocol

 - **Arguments:** -
 - **Returns:** -